rhw-repo/rock-paper-scissors/README.md

 Online game to play Rock, Paper, Scissors:
-Javascript event handlers & DOM manipulation allow user to click on buttons to choose Rock, Scissors or Paper against random choices by 'opponent'.
+- Javascript event handlers & DOM manipulation
+- Allows user to click on buttons to choose
+  Rock, Scissors or Paper against random choices by 'opponent'.
-Styling using CSS3, layout using Flexbox.
+- Styling using CSS3, layout using Flexbox.
-Structure using HTML5.
+- Structure using HTML5.